 Timely Incomplete Design Information Sharing and Communication:-

 In traditional 2D CAD design, the different participants have to wait for each other’s design completion; the data deliverable are piled in silos before they can be exchanged between the design teams.
-In such case, data can become obsolete, in other words, the data goes to waste.
-In contrast, in BIM-based design, early and timely exchange of incomplete information between participants is enabled by sharing and integrating the building information models of the teams at any point in time.
-This allows real-time design adjustments and development.
-The information is then always up-to-date, and the clear design intent visualization facilitates communication between players and allows for continuous information flow instead of interrupted batch flow.
+In such a case, data can become obsolete, in other words, the data goes to waste.
+In contrast,

 Owner Involvement and Value Generation: -